-After an unreconciled period of time, I slowly regained my senses.
-Looking up to the hillside above I found validation to what incredibly I thought to have seen…..an insanely small bearded man, clad in Bavarian hiking gear peering down at me.
+After an unreconciled period of time, slowly regaining my senses, I looked to the hillside above, only to find validation to what incredibly I thought to have seen…..an insanely small bearded man, clad in Bavarian hiking gear peering down at me.
 He seemed in that moment more curious than compassionate.

-With each step I made back uphill his scale oddly seemed to remain extremely minuscule in stature (by my measure, not more than four inches in height!)….. as I approached the top of the bank he began a series of tumbles and flips worthy of an olympian gymnast.
-I managed to blurt out “what are you”?
-He responded (while launching into, what I must admit, was a stupendous 360 degree back flip) with a high pitched taunting-like laugh.
-The little man suddenly ran off, hoisting a miniature alpine horn to his mouth playing an annoying song much like an old Dick Dale surf tune morphed with an overture worthy of a Genghis Kahn calvary charge.
+With each step back uphill, his scale oddly seemed to remain extremely minuscule in stature (by my measure, he could not have been more than six inches in height!)….. as I approached the top edge of the bank, he began a series of tumbles and flips worthy of an olympian.
+In dismay I blurted out “what are you”?
+He responded (while launching into, what I must admit, was a stupendous 360 degree back flip) with a high pitched taunting-like laugh and in that instant he ran off, hoisting a miniature alpine horn to his mouth expelling what sounded like a bad rendition of an old calvary charge.

-I spent the next half hour slogging downhill in disbelief, trying to come to terms with what had just happened, knowing that if I shared it with others, it would only build on the consensus of what many already thought of me and what was unanimously considered my intensely “exaggerated imagination”.
+I spent the next half hour slogging downhill in disbelief, trying to come to terms with what had just happened, knowing that if I shared it with others, it would only build on the consensus of what was unanimously considered my intensely “exaggerated imagination”.

-Days slipped into more months until the years eventually erased entirely my clarity of the encounter with the small annoying Bavarian.
-I was no longer certain what came first, his sighting or my head meeting the boulder that day I veered off the trail.
+Days slipped into more months until the years eventually erased entirely my clarity of the encounter with the small annoying Bavarian acrobat.
+I was no longer certain what came first, seeing him or my head meeting the boulder that day I veered off the trail.
 I’d since had many treks along the same mountain path with my Grandfather without further incident.

 On my fourteenth birthday, Grandfather Simon felt it appropriate that I join in the ceremony of the pipe prior to his sharing of that evening’s story.
 I was honored to be accepted into the ritual, feeling it somehow symbolic of being welcomed into his circle of Ancient Storytellers.